reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 #### [PyData](https://pydata.org/)

 PyData is an educational program of NumFOCUS which provides a forum for the international community of users and developers of data analysis tools to share ideas and learn from each other.
 They have a [community of meetup groups](https://www.meetup.com/pro/pydata/) with 100K members in 120 groups in 47 countries.
 They host meetup events as well as yearly conferences.

+NuMFOCUS / PyData offers diversity scholarships.
+But, there is no formal relationship between PyData and PyLadies.
+Sharing PyData events happens organically.
+In the case of PyData NYC 2018, PyLadies NYC shared their conference and diversity scholarship information because I, as an organizer for NYC PyLadies, knew the organizer for NYC PyData.
+In past years, conference information was not shared or communicated.
-There is no formal relationship between PyData and PyLadies.
-It is unclear if there is a formal collaboration with the Python Software Foundation.
+It is unclear if there is a formal collaboration with NumFOCUS and the Python Software Foundation.

 ### [Big Apple Py](https://bigapplepy.org/)